Park Connector Network

 The upcoming 36-km Coast-to-Coast Trail will span across Singapore, stretching from Jurong Lake Gardens in the west to Coney Island Park in the northeast.
 It will take users through a variety of parks, park connectors, nature areas, places of interests and urban spaces.

-Look out for our DIY trail guide or mobile app in end-2018, where you can use it to explore the trail on your own, or participate in activities and programmes organised along the trail.
+Look out for our DIY trail guide or mobile app in early 2019, where you can use it to explore the trail on your own, or participate in activities and programmes organised along the trail.
 Click here for more details.

 As you ride or jog along our park connectors, please remember to be considerate to other park connector users.
-Read more about Park Connector Network Etiquette here.
+Read more about Park Connector Network Etiquette and Use of Personal Mobility Devices in Parks and Park Connectors.